PhoenixTales/phoenix-docs/world/plants.md

 Last update: 20.08.2026

-In Gothic, plants were, for the most part, be divided into those regenerating health (short "hp reg") and those regenerating mana (short "mana reg").
+In Gothic, plants were, for the most part, divided into those regenerating health (short "hp reg") and those regenerating mana (short "mana reg").
 Following this categorization we can list them as follows:

 ## HP Reg Plants